 What type of cage does my snake require?

-"All cages for snakes must be well ventilated and ESCAPE PROOF with sealed seams and a locking, secure top."
+"All cages for snakes must be well-ventilated and ESCAPE PROOF..."

 Does my snake need bedding in his cage?

-AVOID sand, gravel, wood shavings, corncob material, walnut shells, and cat litter, as these are not only difficult to clean, but can also cause intestinal impaction if eaten, either on purpose or accidentally (if the food becomes coated with this material).
+Avoid sand, gravel, wood shavings, corncob material, walnut shells, and cat litter.
+These substrates are not only difficult to clean, but they can also cause intestinal impaction if ingested intentionally or accidentally (if food items may become coated in the substrate).
 Cedar wood shavings are toxic to reptiles and must be avoided!

 What else do I need in the cage?

 Natural branches are enjoyed by the snake.
-Make sure they are secure and won't fall onto the snake and injure it.
+Any natural branch must be free of insects and must not have been in contact with pesticides.
+Make sure the branches are secure and will not fall onto the snake and injure it.
 Ideally, the branch should slope from the bottom of the enclosure to the top, and should end near a heat or light source so the snake can bask.
-Rocks (large ones) in the cage also allow for basking, exploring and provide something to rub against at the time of shedding.
+Large rocks can be placed in the cage to allow for basking, exploring, and rubbing against at the time of shedding.
 A safe and secure hiding place is appreciated by all reptiles.
-Up-side-down boxes, a hollow log, a large piece of curved bark, clay pots, commercial reptile "caves" or artificial vegetation make excellent hiding spots.
+Upside-down boxes, a hollow log, a large piece of curved bark, clay pots, commercial reptile caves, or artificial vegetation make excellent hiding spots.

-A large, heavy ceramic crock or bowl (that cannot be spilled easily) with fresh clean water should be provided at all times.
+A large, heavy ceramic crock or bowl (that cannot be spilled easily) with fresh, clean water should be provided at all times.
 A good-sized dish may help maintain better humidity in the air.
 Some snakes enjoy soaking in this dish periodically.
-Many snakes will eliminate in their water bowl as well as drinking from it.
-Therefore you should change the water frequently and disinfect and rinse the bowl on a daily basis.
+Many snakes eliminate in their water bowl as well as drinking from it.
+Water dishes should be cleaned and disinfected every 24-72 hours.

 What about a source of heat?

 A heat source is necessary for all reptiles.
-Snakes, like all reptiles, are ectotherms (also called cold-blooded, this means that they depend on external or environmental sources of heat to maintain their body heat).
+Snakes, like all reptiles, are ectotherms, also known as cold-blooded.
+This means that they depend on external or environmental sources of heat to maintain their body heat.
 They need a range of temperatures to regulate their internal body temperature.
 Ideally, the cage should be set up so that a heat gradient is established, with one area of the tank warmer than the other end.
 In this way, the snake can move around its environment and warm or cool itself as needed.
-Purchase two thermometers (unbreakable ones that cannot be accidentally swallowed) and place one at the cooler end of the cage and one at the warmer end, near the heat source.
-If you position the thermometer at approximately the level where the animal will bask, you will know how hot it is at that position.
+It is ideal to purchase two thermometers (unbreakable ones that cannot be accidentally swallowed) and place one at the cooler end of the cage and one at the warmer end, near the heat source.
+If you position the thermometer at approximately the height where the animal will bask, you will know how hot it is at that position.